efergus/efergus.github.io/src/lib/markdown/experience.md

 *June 2021 - Dec 2022*

+- Engineered full-stack microservices application for performing binary analysis using Python, MongoDB, Docker/Docker Compose, GraphQL,  RabbitMQ, gaining expertise of modern full-stack technologies.
-- Developed automated tools for the analysis of compiled binaries to generate a Software Bill of Materials (SBOM) without requiring the original source code, enhancing software transparency and security.
+- Developed automated tools for the analysis of compiled C/C++ binaries to generate a Software Bill of Materials (SBOM) without requiring the original source code, enhancing software security.
-- Designed and implemented a data collection pipeline to automate the acquisition of ground truth binaries, streamlining the SBOM generation process and enhancing efficiency.
+- Designed and implemented a data collection pipeline to automate the acquisition of ground truth binaries including compiling code with LLVM and GCC and unpacking system packages, increasing efficiency.

 ### Sonnet Software